mchenggit/kabanero-event/architecture/README.md

 ```

 The kabanero operator also reacts to changes to the KabaneroRun resource instance:
-- When the instance is created/modified, create the pipeline resources to match the specification change.
+- When the instance is created, create the pipeline resources to match the specification change.
 - When the instance is deleted, delete pipeline resources associated with  this run.
+- Currently it does not support modifying the instance.

 #### Other Ways to Trigger a Build